3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 ### Results

-The tests were performed on MPL PIP44.
-The following images show the test suite
+The tests were performed on MPL PIP44 running PIP40 Family BIOS V057.
+The BIOS documentation can be found [here](https://www.mpl.ch/t24g4.html).
+Please note that you need to be logged in to access the document.
-results:
+The following images show the test suite results:
 ![uefi-sb-results-report](/img/uefi-sb-results-pt1.png)
 ![uefi-sb-results-report](/img/uefi-sb-results-pt2.png)